yue-here/APDW2022/README.md

 Here, we will install Anaconda - get it directly from https://www.anaconda.com/.

-While Anaconda's base environment is fine for our purposes, we will create a new environment for this tutorial.
+_OPTIONAL: (currently not working on all systems) While Anaconda's base environment is fine for our purposes, it is good practice to use different conda environments to compartmentalise different project.
+We will create a new environment for this tutorial.
 Open a terminal (anaconda prompt in Windows, or you can do it through the anaconda navigator 'environments' tab) in the base tutorial folder and type:
 `$ conda env create -f APDW.yml`

 This will recreate an environment previously tested for this tutorial from the file `APDW.yml`.
 To start working in the environment, type:
-`$ conda activate APDW2022`
+`$ conda activate APDW2022`_

-You'll also need to install the ffdmpeg package in order to create an animation during the tutorial.
+You'll also need to install the ffmpeg package in order to create an animation during the tutorial.
 Note that this will only install inside the APDW2022 environment.
+Note: the pip package ffmpeg is not the one you want!
-`$conda install ffmpeg`
+`$ conda install -c conda-forge ffmpeg`

 ### Starting jupyter
 Once anaconda is installed, we start jupyter through the anaconda navigator.
 We will use jupyter lab - start it by clicking on the jupyter lab icon or running `jupyter lab` in a terminal.